 Getting into medical school in the Caribbean is challenging, grueling, strenuous, and every other synonym you can think of for difficult combined.
 But, it is not as complicated as it seems and is totally within your reach.
 Just because it is challenging does not make it improbable.
 Many students began just like you and have gone through what you are feeling nervous, anxious, and bewildered are all healthy to be experienced at this point.
 Please don’t get discouraged by it and let it get in the way of your medical dreams.

 - Choosing the Right Medical School in the Caribbean

 And even if you have all your ducks lined up, you will have a significant hurdle ahead of you, and that is choice.
 Students might have an idea of where they would like to pursue their degree, but there are many factors besides the name that goes into choosing a medical school in the Caribbean.

-Location, cost, and quality of education and clinical rotation spots of training are the four main factors that guide students in picking the best-suited school.
+Location, cost, quality of education, and clinical rotation spots of training are the four main factors that guide students in picking the best-suited school.
 One should be wary of all of these factors, which are often overlooked by many students.